ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 use the right token for the right audience, i.e., the KDC or the Broker.
 In case CoAP PubSub is used as communication protocol, 'profile' claim is set to "coap_pubsub_app" as defined in {{iana-coap-profile}}.
 In case MQTT PubSub is used as communication protocol, 'profile' claim is set to "mqtt_pubsub_app" as defined in {{iana-mqtt-profile}}.

-# Communication with KDC {#kdc-interface}
+# Interfacing the KDC {#kdc-interface}
 ## KDC resources
 In this profile, the Clients uses the following KDC resources:
-* /ace-group: All Clients use FETCH requests to retrieve a set of group names corresponding to their group identifiers.
+* '/ace-group': All Clients use FETCH requests to retrieve a set of group names corresponding to their group identifiers.
 ToDo: Encoding of gid
-* /ace-group/GROUPNAME: All Clients use POST request  to send a join request to the group with GROUPNAME.
+* '/ace-group/GROUPNAME': All Clients use POST request  to send a join request to the group with GROUPNAME.
 All Clients use GET requests to retrieve the symmetric group keying material of the group with the name GROUPNAME.
 The value of the GROUPNAME URI path and the group name in the access token scope ('gname') MUST coincide.
 ToDo: Is this really a MUST?
-* /ace-group/GROUPNAME/creds: This resource MAY be available if the KDC acts as a repository of authentication credentials for group members.
+* '/ace-group/GROUPNAME/creds': This resource MAY be available if the KDC acts as a repository of authentication credentials for group members.
 The Subscriber Clients of the group use GET/FETCH requests to retrieve the authentication credentials of all or subset of the group members of the group with name GROUPNAME.
-* /ace-group/GROUPNAME/num: All group member Clients use GET requests to retrieve the current version number for the symmetric group keying material of the group with name GROUPNAME.
+* '/ace-group/GROUPNAME/num': All group member Clients use GET requests to retrieve the current version number for the symmetric group keying material of the group with name GROUPNAME.
-* /ace-group/GROUPNAME/nodes/NODENAME :
-All group member Clients send a DELETE request to leave the group with name GROUPNAME.
+* '/ace-group/GROUPNAME/nodes/NODENAME': All group member Clients send a DELETE request to leave the group with name GROUPNAME.
 GET/PUT operations are not supported.
 The current group keying material SHOULD be retrieved through a GET request to ace-group/GROUPNAME/ (see above) and individual keying material cannot be retrieved.
 Instead of requesting a PUT on this resource, the Publisher Clients of the group MUST re-join the group through a POST request to ace-group/GROUPNAME/.

-The following resources are not hosted: ace-group/GROUPNAME/kdc-cred, /ace-group/GROUPNAME/policies and /ace-group/GROUPNAME/nodes/NODENAME/cred.
+The following resources are not hosted: 'ace-group/GROUPNAME/kdc-cred', '/ace-group/GROUPNAME/policies' and '/ace-group/GROUPNAME/nodes/NODENAME/cred'.

 ## Token Transport to KDC {#token-post}
 After receiving a token from the AS, the Client transports the token to the KDC using one of the methods defined Section 3.3 {{I-D.ietf-ace-key-groupcomm}}).
+ToDo: If we are opening the door to other methods, we should define how the N_S is generated for each (REQ15)

 A Subscriber MAY ask in addition for the format of the public keys in the group, used for source authentication, as well as any other group parameters.
 In this case, the message MUST have Content-Format set to "application/ace+cbor" defined in Section 8.16 of {{I-D.ietf-ace-oauth-authz}}.
 The message payload MUST be formatted as a CBOR map, which MUST include the access token and MAY incude the 'sign_info' parameter, specifying the CBOR simple value "null" (0xf6) to request information about the signature algorithm, signature algorithm parameters, signature key parameters and about the exact format of authentication credentials used in the groups that the Client has been authorized to join.
 Alternatively, the joining node MAY retrieve this information by other means as described in {{I-D.ietf-ace-key-groupcomm}}.